-The Oregon DOT Highway Safety Engineer and Highway Safety Engineering Coordinator are located in our headquarters office in Salem.
+The Oregon DOT Highway Safety Engineer and Traffic Safety Coordinator are both located in our headquarters office in Salem.
 There are 5 Region Traffic offices across Oregon.
 Each Region Traffic office has several employees that work with Region staff to help develop appropriate safety projects using one of our safety plans (Roadway Departure, Intersection, Bike/ped plans) or using our Safety Priority Index System (SPIS) to help identify high crash locations.